MicrosoftDocs/architecture-center/docs/data-guide/scenarios/build-scalable-database-solutions-azure-services.md

 ---
 title: Build a scalable system for massive data
-description: Learn how to use Azure services to build scalable, resilient, and highly available systems that handle massive amounts of data.
+description: Learn how to use Azure services to build scalable, resilient, and affordable high-available systems that handle massive amounts of data.
 author: nabilshams
 ms.author: nasiddi
-ms.date: 08/13/2021
+ms.date: 09/09/2021
 ms.topic: conceptual
 ms.service: architecture-center
 ms.subservice: azure-guide